MicrosoftDocs/azure-docs/articles/active-directory/active-directory-hybrid-identity-design-considerations-directory-sync-requirements.md

 - If you have mutli-forest sync is the sync server able to get to each forest?

 >[AZURE.NOTE]
 Make sure to take notes of each answer and understand the rationale behind the answer.
-Task 4 will go over the options available.
+[Determine incident response requirements](active-directory-hybrid-identity-design-considerations-incident-response-requirements.md) will go over the options available.
 By having answered those questions you will select which option best suits your business needs.

-## Next step
+## Next steps
 [Determine multi-factor authentication requirements](active-directory-hybrid-identity-design-considerations-multifactor-auth-requirements.md)

 ## See also